Lottery and Registration FAQ

 When is registration paperwork due?

-All registration paperwork is due by July 15.
+All registration paperwork is due by June 15th.
+Families have until July 15th to submit updated immunization records.

 What registration paperwork must be completed?